 In Michigan, tattooing has just recently begun being monitored by the health departments.
 The Livingston County Health Department completes the inspections here in Fowlerville.
 Even with this new statewide policing though, there are still some lingering bad habits that can be seen in some tattoo shops around the state.
 While, our county has exceptional tattoo shops, below are some of the things to look out for if you end up in a tattoo shop elsewhere in the state.

-Needles should be disposed of after each tattoo into a biohazard “sharps” container.
+Needles or needle cartridges should be disposed of after each tattoo into a biohazard “sharps” container.
 Only new needles should ever be used.
 You should be able to witness your artist taking the needles out of their original packs when he’s setting up for your new ink.
 If he doesn’t have anything to hide, he’ll let you watch.

 Single Use Markers and Stencils